 6. Learn as much as you can about cat health

 The more you know about feline health, the better off your cat will be.
-Your cat’s veterinarian is your most important source of health information, but don’t be afraid to ask questions or research issues on your own.
+Your cat’s veterinarian is your most important source of health information, but you still need to take an active role in educating yourself.
+Don’t be afraid to ask questions or research issues on your own.
 And you don’t have to look any further than The Conscious Cat!
 I pride myself on on bringing you well researched, current information about feline health, nutrition, and behavior, and I hope that you will make this site a regular stop for all your cat health information.
 Better yet, subscribe to our daily updates so you never miss anything!

 Here’s to 2021 being the happiest and healthiest year for your cats and for you!